dominictarr/scuttlebutt/README.markdown

 use `on('sync',...` to wait until the persisted state is in the file before writing to disk.
-(make sure you rotate files, else there is a edge case where if the process crashes before the histroy has been written then some data will be lost)
+(make sure you rotate files, else there is a edge case where if the process crashes before the histroy has been written then some data will be lost /*this is where link to module for that will go*/)

 ## API